- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 There are many social clubs for expats in Thailand.
 Bars and work social events may be other areas to meet new people.
 Many expats may find joining a sports league a fun way to interact with both locals and expats.

 There are three major seasons in Thailand.
-There is a dry, cool season, favoured by tourists from November to February, the hot season from March to June, and the rainy season for the rest of the year.
-These seasonal changes bring with them the monsoon rains, as well as substantially increased humidity to different parts of the country.
+There is a dry, cool season favoured by tourists from November to February, the hot season from March to June, and the rainy season for the rest of the year.
+These seasonal changes bring the monsoon rains and significant increases in humidity in different parts of the country.

-Weather in Thailand tends to be hot and humid year-round.
-Along the coastline of the gulf, the weather is generally warm and pleasant for certain parts of the year and may be less humid than areas in the north of the country.
+The weather in Thailand tends to be hot and humid year-round.
+Along the coastline of the gulf, the climate is generally warm and pleasant for certain parts of the year and may be less humid than areas in the north of the country.
 The north, however, has a much cooler period during the dry season.

-What's the public transport in Thailand like?
+How is the public transport system in Thailand?
 Do I need a car?

-Healthcare in Thailand is relatively well priced and of a high standard.
+Healthcare in Thailand is relatively well-priced and of a high standard.
 In larger cities, the healthcare facilities are modern and specialist care is available.
 Thailand is fast becoming popular among medical tourists for these reasons.
-Healthcare in smaller cities and rural provinces may be of poorer quality, and general practitioners also tend to be more difficult to find.
+Healthcare in smaller cities and rural provinces may be lower quality, and general practitioners also tend to be more challenging to find.

 Further reading